solana-foundation/developer-content/docs/core/tokens.md

 <YOUR_TOKEN_SYMBOL> <YOUR_TOKEN_URI>
 ```

-The token uri is a link to off-chain metadata you want to associate with the
+The token URI is a link to off-chain metadata you want to associate with the
 token.
 You can find an example of the JSON format
 [here](https://raw.githubusercontent.com/solana-developers/opos-asset/main/assets/DeveloperPortal/metadata.json).

-For example, running the following command will the additonal metadata directly
+For example, running the following command will store the additional metadata
-on the specified mint account.
+directly on the specified mint account.

 ```sh /BdhzpzhTD1MFqBiwNdrRy4jFo2FHFufw3n9e8sVjJczP/
 spl-token initialize-metadata BdhzpzhTD1MFqBiwNdrRy4jFo2FHFufw3n9e8sVjJczP "TokenName" "TokenSymbol" "https://raw.githubusercontent.com/solana-developers/opos-asset/main/assets/DeveloperPortal/metadata.json"